 The weather in Chicago can be a challenge, but The Parade will always take place on the first Sunday in December, rain or shine or snow.
 We suggest that all riders stay aware of the weather, and dress and ride accordingly.
 If you are a biker, you are resourceful.
 Be prepared for anything!

-The Parade welcomes ALL MOTORCYCLISTS, provided they bring at least one toy to donate to the Marine Corps Reserve Toys For Tots Program, and arrive on a street-legal motorcycle.
+The Parade welcomes ALL MOTORCYCLISTS, provided they bring at least one toy to donate, and arrive on a street-legal motorcycle.
 We encourage all riders to join us, and we frequently see bikes from Alaska and Hawaii.
 Even non-riders can participate by bringing toys to The Dan Ryan Woods or the DeVry/LaneTech campus to donate.

 No!
 All riders who enter the woods, will have to park their bikes until The Parade begins.
 The Toys For Tots volunteers will direct the incoming riders, but will not permit any riding through the woods.
 We welcome all riding groups, clubs, gangs, families, tribes, etc., but if you want to ride The Parade in a group, you must arrive at the woods, in a group.
 We suggest that groups assemble somewhere in the vicinity of 83rd Street and Western Avenue, at a nearby restaurant, school, parking lot or tavern, before coming to the woods.